oliverfyh/project_Web-APIs-NLP/README.md

 ## Results
-- Two model have similar performance in term of ROC AUC score (around 0.85) and accuracy score (about 0.79).
-Logistic Regression model outperform slightly
+- We built random forest model and logistic regression model.
+Logistic regression model outperformed in term of ROC AUC and Accuracy Score.
 - feature importance analysis show 65% of top important features are favorable to 'AskWomen'
 - stopwords play an important role in this model, mostly because abbreviations of stopwords such as 'whn','hw' occurs much more frequently in "AskMen".